tiskw/random-fourier-features/README.md

 ## MNIST using RFF and SVM

-I applied SVM with RFF to MNIST which is a famous benchmark dataset for classification task, and I've got a better performance and much faster inference speed than kernel SVM.
+I applied SVM with RFF to MNIST which is a famous benchmark dataset for the classification task, and I've got better performance and much faster inference speed than kernel SVM.
 The following table gives a brief comparison of kernel SVM and SVM with RFF.
 See the example of [RFF SVC module](./examples/svc_for_mnist/README.md) and [RFF GP module](./examples/gpc_for_mnist/README.md) for mode details.